dgryski/go-perfbook/performance.md

   * but "off-heap", so ignored by gc (but so would a pointerless slice)
 * need to think about serialization format: how to deal with pointers, indexing (mph, index header)
 * speedy de-serialization
+* binary wire protocol to struct when you already have the buffer
 * string <-> slice conversion, []byte <-> []uint32, ...
 * int to bool unsafe hack (but cmov) (but != 0 is also branch-free)
 * padding: